 “We have to protect the most vulnerable,” he says.
 “We see who’s being targeted.
 It’s lower-income people.”

-The signature gathering effort, never an easy task for under-funded activists to successfully pull off, will probably start in January.
+The signature gathering effort is never an easy task for under-funded activists.

 “It will be very difficult,” says Bautista.
 “But from what we’ve seen, people flock to the rent control initiative because it’s so desperately needed.”